jlwebuser/imageutil/README.md

         python mirrorxyz.py data/myfiles z

-If the associated rectangle lable markup file is found it will read, and flip the coordinations of the rectangle matching the mirrored jpg file will have the same string added to the basename of the newly created txt file.
+If the associated rectangle label markup file is found it will read, and flip the coordinations of the rectangle matching the mirrored jpg file will have the same string added to the basename of the newly created txt file.
 For example: